ASEZ Zero Plastic forum & Cleanup Featured

 Dr. Williams emphasized, “Removing pollution gives the ecosystem an opportunity to bounce back.
 If you just do one thing today, that is, tell one person in Queens that this is a unique ecosystem and it needs to be protected, you have no idea how much you are going to impact this world.”

-This event was part of the ASEZ Zero Plastic 2040 campaign, dedicated to reducing plastic pollution and fostering a healthier environment for future generations.
+Finally, this event was part of the ASEZ Zero Plastic 2040 Campaign.
+Its mission focuses on reducing plastic pollution and fostering a healthier environment for future generations.
+Volunteers, students, and community members left motivated to take ongoing action for environmental protection.

 To view more ASEZ activities in New York, please click here.